-- 2) Innovating a production and distribution system in agriculture, forestry and fisheries, thereby drastically cutting costs - Technological development for innovating agriculture, forestry and fisheries production/distribution (ICT, robot, etc.) - 3) Creating new industries and employment in rural areas - Technological development for creating new industries using local resources (biomass, genetic modification etc.) - 4) Improving yield/quality for agriculture, forestry and fisheries products, building on existing strengths - Development of world-class agriculture, forestry and fisheries products (breeding, genetics, etc.) - 5) Promoting sustainability and stability of agriculture, forestry and fisheries - Development of agriculture, forestry and fisheries adaptation technologies in response to climate change - Improvement of prevention techniques for plant pests and infectious diseases of livestock (IPM, etc.) - Establishment of a recycling-oriented sustainable agriculture, forestry and fisheries system (biomass, etc.) - Development of technologies for sustainably managing rural infrastructure and forests, by maximizing the multifunctionality of rural areas - Development of marine ecosystem-friendly fishery technologies that support sustainable use of marine resources - 6) Addressing global food and environmental challenges, thereby contributing to the international society - International research in response to global challenges such as climate change and stable food production in developing countries
+- Stably supplying safe and reliable food, thereby contributing to the health and longevity of people - i) Thorough safety management from production to table, and development of techniques to protect animals and plants from the introduction and spread of pests and diseases - ii) Technological development for supplying nutritional and functional agriculture, forestry and fisheries products, that support healthy and long-lived society - Innovating a production and distribution system in agriculture, forestry and fisheries, thereby drastically cutting costs - i) Technological development for innovating agriculture, forestry and fisheries production/distribution (ICT, robot, etc.) - Creating new industries and employment in rural areas - i) Technological development for creating new industries using local resources (biomass, genetic modification, etc.) - Improving yield/quality for agriculture, forestry and fisheries products, building on existing strengths - Development of world-class agriculture, forestry and fisheries products (breeding, genetics, etc.) - Promoting sustainability and stability of agriculture, forestry and fisheries - i) Development of agriculture, forestry and fisheries adaptation technologies in response to climate change - ii) Improvement of prevention techniques for plant pests and infectious diseases of livestock (IPM, etc.) - iii) Establishment of a recycling-oriented sustainable agriculture, forestry and fisheries system (biomass, etc.)

+- iv) Development of technologies for sustainably managing rural infrastructure and forests, by maximizing the multifunctionality of rural areas - v) Development of marine ecosystem-friendly fishery technologies that support sustainable use of marine resources - Addressing global food and environmental challenges, thereby contributing to the international society - i) International research in response to global challenges such as climate change and stable food production in developing countries

-The Plan lowers Japan's food self-sufficiency target to a more attainable ratio and establishes a new indicator, "food self-sufficiency potential (Shokuryo Jikyu Ryoku)" to evaluate latent food production capability.
-The new target for the calorie-based food self-sufficiency ratio has been lowered from the previous 50% by 2020 to 45% by 2025 (actual: 39% in 2013).
+The Plan lowers Japan's food self-sufficiency target to a more attainable ratio and establishes a new indicator, 'food self-sufficiency potential (Shokuryo Jikyu Ryoku)' to evaluate latent food production capability.
+The new target for the calorie-based food self-sufficiency ratio has been lowered from the previous 50 per cent by 2020 to 45 per cent by 2025 (actual: 39% in 2013).